44cjohnson/CS35lFinalProj/README.md

 - User login and registration
 - Users can upload workouts
-- Users have the ability to see and like other user’s posts, and delete their own posts
+- Users have the ability to see and like other user’s posts sorted by popularity, and delete their own posts
 - A stopwatch to time workout sessions curated by the user
 - Ability to search through other users posts with a search bar